mgoellnitz/JFileSync3/README.md

 ## Requirements

-- Java 8 Runtime Environment, OpenJDK JRE supported and recommended
+- Java 8 Runtime Environment, OpenJDK based JREs supported and recommended

-- Only when using other algorithms than AES with such oldish JRE: JCE Extension
+- Only when using algorithms other than AES with such oldish JRE: JCE Extension

 ## Installation and Application Start